Ash Wednesday Worship Service

 As early as the 4th Century, Christians began to anticipate the celebration of Easter with greater focus and readiness.
 The holy day of Our Lord’s resurrection seemed far too glorious a mystery to simply stumble into it.
 So followers of Jesus chose to deliberately enter into the season with a call to contemplation and confession and renewal.
 The season of Lent, as it is known, begins 46 days prior to Easter, providing the disciple 40 days of prayer and fasting, with breaks on each of the 6 Sundays.
 (The Lord’s day was considered too much of a celebration to fast, so they took breaks.)
 By the 9th and 10th centuries, as the practice and observance of Lent became more widespread, congregations would formalize the beginning of the season with a special service known as Ash Wednesday.
 In that service, the liturgy would focus on reminding Christians of our humanness, our mortality, our sin, and our great need for salvation.
 With that kind of focused attention, the believer would move deliberately to Easter with an ever-increasing hope and anticipation of Resurrection.

-On Wednesday, February 26th, Johns Creek Baptist will offer the opportunity to do the same.
-We will host an Ash Wednesday Service, beginning at 6:00 p.m. in the Sanctuary.
-We will enter a time of reflection, prayer, confession and renewal, as we too anticipate with greater focus and readiness, the resurrection of the one who makes all things new.
+On Wednesday, March 2, 2022, Johns Creek Baptist invites you to be part of our Ash Wednesday Worship Service where you and your family can come gather in a time of reflection, prayer, confession and renewal, as we too anticipate with greater focus and readiness, the resurrection of the One who makes all things new.